attilammagyar/js80p/README.md

 Pulse-width-modulated chiptune sound with a healthy dose of pitch modulation.
 The mod wheel controls the modulation amount, note velocity controls loudness and brightness, and aftertouch adds emphasis.

+<a id="preset-octave-bass"></a>

+### Octave Bass

+A bass jumping up and down between two octaves.
+The mod wheel adds a vibrato effect, while aftertouch brightens the sound and shortens the notes.

+<a id="preset-tremolo-pwm-bass"></a>

+### Tremolo PWM Bass

+Ever evolving pulse width modulated bass sound.
+The mod wheel adds a tremolo effect, aftertouch slightly brightens and emphasizes the sound while also adjusting the tremolo's timing.

 <a id="bugs"></a>